 Better understanding the transition from acute to chronic pain

-Researchers at the Institut des neurosciences de Montpellier (Université de Montpellier/Inserm) have demonstrated the key role played by the FLT3 receptor in the chronicization of post-surgical pain.
-By inhibiting this receptor with therapeutic antibodies, the scientists could offer promising avenues for the prevention of chronic pain.
-Their findings are to be published in the journal Progress in neurobiology.
+Researchers at the Montpellier Institute of Neuroscience (University of Montpellier/Inserm) have demonstrated the key role played by the FLT3 receptor in the chronicity of post-surgical pain.
+By inhibiting this receptor using therapeutic antibodies, scientists could offer promising avenues for the prevention of chronic pain.
+Their findings are to be published in the journal Progress in Neurobiology.

 Chronic pain is severe pain that persists for more than three months.
-Around 30% of surgical patients will develop this type of pain following surgery.
-In this study, led by Cyril Rivat, a teacher-researcher at the University of Montpellier, the scientists shed light on the mechanisms behind the onset of chronic post-operative pain, and suggest ways of alleviating it.
+Approximately 30% of patients who undergo surgery will develop this type of pain following their operation.
+In this study led by Cyril Rivat, Professor the University of Montpellier, scientists shed light on the mechanisms that enable a better understanding of the onset of chronic post-operative pain and suggest ways to alleviate it.

-According to the results of this work, carried out on an animal model, repeated exposure to pain (repetition of the same surgery one week apart) creates a long-term vulnerability that translates into increased sensitivity to pain and the onset of anxiety-depressive pathologies.
-The FLT3 receptor expressed by certain so-called sensory neurons plays a key role in this phenomenon.
-In concrete terms, surgery induces activation of the FLT3 receptor in the affected nerve fibers, leading not only to an increase in initial pain, but also to its chronicization.
+According to the results of this research conducted on an animal model, repeated exposure to pain (repeating the same surgery at one-week intervals) creates long-term vulnerability, which manifests as increased sensitivity to pain and the onset of anxiety and depression.
+The FLT3 receptor expressed by certain sensory neurons plays a key role in this phenomenon.
+Specifically, surgery induces activation of the FLT3 receptor in the affected nerve fibers, which not only increases the initial pain but also causes it to become chronic.

-In collaboration with the Montpellier Cancer Research Institute and Biodol Therapeutics, therapeutic antibodies directed against the FLT3 receptor have been generated.
-These antibodies inhibit FLT3 activation, thereby considerably reducing pain intensity and halting the transition to chronic pain.
-The principle is simple: unlike morphine or any other type of painkiller, these antibodies do not penetrate the brain, but target damaged nerves in the peripheral nervous system.
-FLT3 is therefore a promising target not only for the management of post-operative pain, but also for the prevention of its chronicization.
+In collaboration with the Montpellier Cancer Research Institute and Biodol Therapeutics, therapeutic antibodies targeting the FLT3 receptor have been developed.
+These antibodies inhibit FLT3 activation, significantly reducing pain intensity and halting the transition to chronic pain.
+The principle is simple: unlike morphine or any other type of painkiller, these antibodies do not enter the brain but target damaged nerves in the peripheral nervous system.
+FLT3 is therefore a promising target not only for the management of post-operative pain but also for the prevention of its chronicity.

 Practical information: